 Bring The Elegance

 Again, this isn't your typical fauxhawk, but who says we can't apply the same principles to elevate the style?
-To get the sleek look of Ashley Blaine Featherson's style, you'll likely need a silk press (which is a nice way to try something new).
+To get the sleek look of Ashley Blaine Featherson's style, you'll likely need a silk press.
+It's also a simple way to try something new or stretch out your next wash day—just saying.

 Show Off Your Fringe